Heiðmörk: Recreational area

 The function of Reykjavík Forestry Association as a guardian and the prime executive power in Heiðmörk has naturally undergone considerable changes.
 At first the activities was mainly about conservation, planting and rehabilitation of severe damaged ecosystems, and in addition improvement of accessibility was made through road and path constructions.
 In latter years the activity partakes in managing this frequently-visited outdoor-forest in the country.
 It entails emphasis on development and management of important infrastructure, such as paths, rest stops, and educational and information signs as well as tending forest.
 In recent years the emphasis has been on thinning pieces of forest with the aim of improving the quality of the forest for outdoor life, and in addition gaining by-products made of wood.
 New forest planting is now primarily done in areas with lupine-fields, whereas before it was mainly on heathland.
 Reykjavík Forestry Association and Reykjavík School of Nature operate a solid and reliable education program which is held mainly in the shelter of the forest.
 Furthermore, an education room has been set up in the old house of stone at Elliðavatn, the birthplace of the poet Einar Benediktsson.

-In the beginning the conservation area was confined to the lava field Hólmshraun, Elliðavatnsheiði, and a part of Vatnsenda estate, and the area was then 1.350 ha.
-A contract with public hospitals in 1957 for 950 hectares strip of land in the estate of Vífilstaðir, Heiðmörk was extended to 2.300 ha.
-Finally in 1964 Reykjavík city council consigned the landholding of Elliðavatn to Reykjavík Forestry Association for conservation, and Heiðmörk progressed to about 3.000 ha.
+In the beginning the conservation area was confined to the lava field Hólmshraun, Elliðavatnsheiði, and a part of Vatnsenda estate, and the area was then 1,350 ha.
+A contract with public hospitals in 1957 for a 950 ha strip of land in the estate of Vífilstaðir, Heiðmörk was extended to 2,300 ha.
+Finally in 1964 Reykjavík city council consigned the landholding of Elliðavatn to Reykjavík Forestry Association for conservation, and Heiðmörk progressed to about 3,000 ha.

-The Association’s contract of management with the City of Reykjavík and Reykjavík Energy which was made in the beginning of 2013 Heiðmörk was enlarged to Suðurlandsvegur (the main road between Reykjavík and South Iceland), into 3.200 ha.
+The Association's contract of management with the City of Reykjavík and Reykjavík Energy which was made in the beginning of 2013 Heiðmörk was enlarged to Suðurlandsvegur (the main road between Reykjavík and South Iceland), into 3,200 ha.
 Rauðhólar was within the Heiðmörk fence and became a conservation area as natural monument in 1961, and a public field in 1974.